davestewart/javascript-state-machine/docs/intro.md

 - radically clean up your code by handling business logic in action or state-driven callbacks
 - trivially derive secondary state for items such as navigation and buttons from the FSM state

-The end result is a system where your components are fully decoupled and contain much less code; their job essentially becomes to display data, whilst the logic for navigation and business is managed by, and within, the FSM.
+The end result is a system where your components are fully decoupled and contain much less code; their job essentially becomes to display data, whilst the FSM handles the navigation and routes business logic.

+See the [usage](usage.md) example for a quick code overview.

-### Benefits
+### Summary

-By planning states (views), actions (buttons) and handlers (callbacks) in advance, you can:

-- reason more easily about the overall flow of the system
-- clearly see where to handle things like user input, validation, or server calls
-- radically clean up your code by handling business logic in action or state-driven callbacks
-- delegate normally spaghetti-like navigation logic to the FSM
-- trivially derive secondary state for items such as navigation and buttons from the FSM state

-The end result is a system where your components are fully decoupled and contain much less code; their job essentially becomes to display data, whilst the properties that drive navigation (the "state") is managed by, and within, the FSM.

 With some initial thought about the steps and actions of your system, it becomes fairly easy to convert that into a simple JavaScript configuration, which the FSM can use to manage your application's state and related interactions.

 The first time you set up a state machine, it can feel difficult to mentally-map what you normally do fluidly or intuitively in code, to what feels initially like a rigid structure of states and actions, but it doesn't take too long to begin thinking in this new way, and your project's architecture will thank you.